gear-foundation/gear-wiki/docs/api/tooling/react-hooks.md

 ## Getting started

-Simple as it is, here's quick example:
+Simple as it is, here's a quick example:

 ```jsx
 import { useReadFullState } from '@gear-js/react-hooks';